echo-lab/assets/01_VirtualStandup.md

 ## Policy
 - The report will be shared within the lab.
 You can learn what other folks are doing by reading this.
 - On the top of the document, maintain a long-term to do list with associated due date.
 Everything has a due date.
-- The report should be ordered in *reverse chronological order* (the most recent on the top)
-- Below the table it should have a report in descending order.
+- Below the table it should have a report in reverse chronological order(the most recent on the top) .
   - Each report starts with the date of submission
   - It should contain the following three sections
     - (completed) the tasks that were compmleted since the last standup